velaboratory/VelNetServer/README.md

 1. Get a linoox server (also runs fine on windows & osx, but the instructions below are for linux)
 2. Clone this repo
-3. Edit config.txt to an open port on your firewall
+3. Edit config.json to an open port on your firewall
+4. Modify the `user` field in `control-panel/config.json` to be your username.
-4. Install rust through cargo: e.g. `sudo apt install cargo`
+5. Install rust through using rustup: https://rustup.rs/
-5. Build: `cargo build --release`
-6. Run: `sudo ./target/release/VelNetServerRust`
+6. Install: `sudo ./install.sh`
-7. Or run in the background so that it doesn't quit when you leave ssh: `nohup sudo ./target/release/VelNetServerRust`.
-You'll have to install `nohup` with apt.

-## Running with control panel server

-You don't need to do both of these steps.
-The control panel runs the other server.

-1. Get a linoox server
-2. Clone this repo
+7. Run server: `sudo systemctl start velnet`
+8. Run control panel: `sudo systemctl start velnet-control-panel`
-3. Install rust: `sudo apt install cargo`
+9. Install onefetch: `cargo install onefetch`
-3. Switch to control panel: `cd control-panel`
-5. Build: `cargo build --release`
-6. `touch ../nohup.out ../restarts.log`
-6. Run the web server in the background so that it doesn't quit when you leave ssh: `nohup sudo ./target/release/control-panel`.
-You'll have to install `nohup` with apt.